barcovanrhijn/barcovanrhijn.github.io/_posts/2021-01-15-Blog-Rebooting.md

 category: Jekyll
 ---

 I've been keeping notes of projects for some time.
 And have meant to publish this for the benefits of others to learn from some of the experiences I've had.
+And to share some of my though process.

 So Here goes....